 When a person recovers from chickenpox, the virus remains dormant in their system and can flare up later in life.
 The risk of developing shingles increases with age.
-Therefore, a shingles vaccination is available for over 50s.
+A shingles vaccination is available for people over the age of 50.

-The most common symptom is the classic shingles rash that tends to affect one side of the body.
-However, various other short and long-term issues can occur as a result of the infection.
+The most common symptom is the classic shingles rash that affects one side of the body.
+However, various other short and long-term issues can occur due to the infection.

 The first symptoms of shingles include sensations of pain, tingling, or itching, usually affecting one side of the body.
-Between one day and two weeks later, painful blisters will develop in the same area.
+Painful blisters will develop in the same area between one day and two weeks later.

-Shingles generally appear in a single strip around the ribs or on the face.
-However, in people with compromised immune function, it could affect the entire body.
+Shingles generally appears in a single strip around the ribs or on the face.
+However, it could affect the entire body in people with compromised immune function.

 After 7–10 days, the blisters typically scab over, and they should heal fully within 2–4 weeks.
 Other possible symptoms include: